primatejs/primate/docs/guide/project-structure.md

 anything else you would want Primate to serve statically.

 Every file in this directory is mapped to the root path, `/`.
-For example, if you have a `style.css`, it will be served at the path `/style.css`.
+For example, if you have a `style.css` file, it will be served at the path `/style.css`.

-This directory can also contain an `index.html` file if you wish to override [the default one][default-index].

 Static resources take precedence over [routes][routes].
 You can configure Primate to serve static resources from a different path by setting the `http.static.root` option in your configuration to something else.

+## layouts

+This directory contains a collection of layouts you use with your components, including the [default `index.html`][default-index] that you can override.

 ## primate.config.js